-With the welcome stuff out of the way and before we get into the technical stuff, what are people already doing with WebRTC?
+With the welcome stuff out of the way and before we get into the technical stuff, what are people already doing?

-Tsahi, is gonna make sure you’ve all got the basic fundamentals of WebRTC under your belt.
+Tsahi, is gonna make sure you’ve all got the basic fundamentals under your belt.

 It’s a 101 tutorial, it’s a baseline, may have heard it before but we want no one left behind.